luzhixing12345/MyScript/README.md

 ### Contribute for information

 - fork this repo
-- create a json file under `configuration` in the corresponding position
+- create a json file under `./scripts`
-- read the corresponding README file first to find what the json file should include
-- finsh your json and DO **NOT** run build.py
+- finsh your json
 - create a new pull request

 ## Develop Reference